-Flag name Value Meaning AddRow 0x01 The user that is specified by the PidTagEntryId property (section $\underline{2.2.4}$) is added to the permissions list.
-ModifyRow 0x02 The existing permissions for the user that is identified by the PidTagMemberId property (section 2.2.5) are modified.
+Flag name Value Meaning AddRow 0x01 The user that is specified by the $\textbf{PidTagEntryId}$ property (section $\underline{\textbf{2.2.4}})$ is added to the permissions list.
+ModifyRow fyRow 0x02 The existing permissions for the user that is identified by the PidTagMemberId property (section 2.2.5) are modified.
 RemoveRow 0x04 The user that is identified by the PidTagMemberId property is deleted from the permissions list.
+The user that is identified by the PidTagMemberId property is deleted from the permissions list.